John Shalikashvili: Early life and education

 Shalikashvili was a scion of the medieval Georgian noble house of Shalikashvili.
-His father, Prince Dimitri Shalikashvili (1896–1978), born in Gurjaani, served in the army of Imperial Russia and his wife, Countess Maria Rüdiger-Belyaeva.
+His father was Prince Dimitri Shalikashvili (1896–1978), born in Gurjaani, who served in the army of Imperial Russia.
+His mother was Countess Maria Rüdiger-Belyaeva.
 Dimitri was a grandson of Russian general Dmitry Staroselsky.

 After the Bolshevik Revolution, Dimitri became a lieutenant colonel in the army of the Democratic Republic of Georgia.
 When the Soviet Union invaded and occupied Georgia in 1921, Dimitri was on diplomatic service in Turkey.
-Dimitri then joined other Georgian exiles in Poland, where he met and married John's mother, Maria; she was Polish and of part German ancestry, and the daughter of Count Rudiger-Bielajew, a former Tsarist general.
+Dimitri then joined other Georgian exiles in Poland, where he met and married John's mother, Maria; she was Polish and of part German ancestry, and the daughter of Count Rudiger-Bielajew (Rüdiger-Belyaev), a former Tsarist general.
 They had three children: Othar, John and Gale.
 Dimitri served in the Polish Army (along with other Georgian exiles) as a contract officer.

 In 1939, the elder Shalikashvili fought against the German invasion of Poland.
 After the Polish defeat, Dimitri was demobilized.
 In 1941, he enlisted in the Georgian Legion, a force of ethnic Georgians recruited by Germany to fight against the Soviet Union.
 The unit was later incorporated into the SS-Waffengruppe Georgien and transferred to Normandy.
 Dimitri surrendered to British forces and was a prisoner of war until after the war.
 A collection of Dimitri Shalikashvili's writings are on deposit at the Hoover Institution.

 Meanwhile, Maria, John and his two brothers lived through the destruction of Warsaw.
 As the Red Army approached Warsaw in 1944, the family fled to Pappenheim, Germany, being reunited with Dimitri along the way.
 It was in Pappenheim in the closing days of World War II that John first laid eyes on U.S. soldiers.
 His family stayed with relatives there in Pappenheim for eight years.

 In 1952, when Shalikashvili was 16, the family emigrated to the US, and settled in Peoria, Illinois.
 They were sponsored by Winifred Luthy, the wife of a local banker, who was previously married to Dimitri's cousin.
 The Luthys and the Episcopal Church helped the Shalikashvili family get started, finding jobs and a home for them.
 Dimitri worked for Ameren, and Maria was a file clerk at Commercial National Bank.
 When Shalikashvili arrived in Peoria he spoke little English:

 Shalikashvili went to Peoria High School, where he was a long-distance runner.
 He attended Bradley University in Peoria and received a bachelor's degree in mechanical engineering in 1958.
 He was a member of Theta Chi.
 In 1970, Shalikashvili received a master's degree in international affairs from the George Washington University's School of International Affairs.

 In May 1958, Shalikashvili and his family became U.S. citizens.
 It was the first nationality he ever held.
-He had previously been classified as stateless because he had been born to parents who had been refugees.
+He had previously been classified as stateless because he had been born to parents who were refugees.